turingschool/gear-up/m4_sessions/1806-inning/group2.md

 - An understanding of how social media actively encourages echo chambers

 ## Session Outline
-    - Intros
+    - Intros (All)
     - What is an echo chamber?
+(Kolya)
-    - The motivation behind them
+    - The motivation behind them (Jake)
       - Why do people fall into them
       - What is the reason they stay in them
-    - Confliciting moral values
+    - Confliciting moral values (Stephanie)
     - Discuss: Where do you see echo chambers in your life?
+(Kolya)
     - Short video on cognative dissonance
-    - Short discussion on video
+    - Short discussion on video (Jake)
     - 5-ish minutes of reading
       - Oatmeal comic (backfire effect)
       - Maybe an article about something(?)
-    - How can certain arguments shut down discussion
+    - How can certain arguments shut down discussion (Stephanie)
       - People argue for the sake of arguing, not always to solve a problem
-    - Activity about arguing the other side
+    - Activity about arguing the other side (All)
-    - Closing
+    - Closing (All)

 ## Introductions
 - State your name and (something fun)